msgpo/Blocker-database/README.md

 * All social networks except Twitter (because I use it for myself, backlinks to the network on external resources are blocked!)
 * uMatrix/uBlock is set to an 'high blocking mode' to block all 3rd-party requests which also blocks things like crypto mining & co.
 * Maximum possible settings are used without breaking the web, this (sadly) requires lot of clicks (due to overblocking) but it's worth.
-* CDNs unless it's proven that there dangerous are allowed, the bad ones are globally blocked
+* CDN's unless it's proven that there dangerous are allowed, the bad ones are globally blocked
 * Smaller pages which needs ads to survive are supported unless there is something like a script integrated which is dangerous
 * To whitelist something is in general better than to blacklist something, this is one of the goal however, exceptions must be made to not break certain pages
 * Reducing fingerprinting mechanism is not a goal, I do believe the Browser must at some point project it's user but we set certain rules to ensure nothing can be bypassed

-Why no NoScript anymore?!
+Why was NoScript removed?!
 ---------------

 This project ditched NoScript because of the following reasons:

-* You can use uBO instead
+* You can use uBO instead.
-* The new NS does not support ABE, HTTPS Cookie Managagment nor clearclick (starting with v10+)
+* The new NS does not support ABE, HTTPS Cookie Management nor clearclick (starting with v10+).
-* uBO can block Cross-Site-Scripting (CSS) (it has no "own XSS protection") because third-party resources inherently protecting you
+* uBO can block Cross-Site-Scripting (CSS) (it has no "own XSS protection") because third-party resources inherently protecting you.
-* Content Security Policy (CSP) replaced XSS and, XSS attacks are less and less a problem
+* Content Security Policy (CSP) replaced XSS and, XSS attacks are less and less a problem.

 Usage
 ---------------

 * The lists are tested and working on Chrome (Chromium), Firefox, Opera (Chrome) and soon Microsoft own Chrome version.
-* Install the official extensions and import the lists - easy peasy lemon squeezy!
+* Install the official extensions and import the lists.

 Contributing to the list